A Say Sorry exclusive sit-down conversation | 14 May 2026

 Preparing for the conversation with Claude AI

-In preparing for the conversation with Claude AI, Say Sorry approached the matter from the angle of a critical project management, utilizing methodology applied in intelligence analysis.
+In preparing for the conversation with Claude AI, Say Sorry approached the matter from the angle of a critical project management undertaking, utilizing methodology applied in intelligence analysis.

 We also wanted to get the best out of the conversation, while at the same time being in a position to share the conversation with the wider public community and government officials.

-Followingthe update of the Watchtower Society legal contract for the JW Library app, it was noticed by Say Sorry, in the first read through, that the contract clauses jumped all over the place.
+Following the update of the Watchtower Society legal contract for the JW Library app, it was noticed by Say Sorry, in the first and second read throughs, that the contract clauses jumped all over the place.
 That is, one clause could not be interpreted without application of both a previous clause and a subsequent clause, then another subsequent clause and previous clause.
-In addition, non related subject matter was included under the clause headings.

-This ‘jumping’ pattern was recognised as being consistent with the design and structure of the December 2019 statement of Paul Gillies, on behalf of the Christian Congregation of Jehovah’s Witness of Britain, to the Independent Inquiry into Child Sexual Abuse (IICSA) conducted in England and Wales.
+This ‘jumping’ pattern was recognised as being consistent with the design, development and structure of the December 2019 statement of Paul Gillies, on behalf of the Christian Congregation of Jehovah’s Witness of Britain, to the Independent Inquiry into Child Sexual Abuse (IICSA) conducted in England and Wales.

 Paul Gillies currently serves on the Coordinators’ Committee of the Governing Body of Jehovah’s Witnesses.